asumagic/ntl/ntl.md

 The base ntl CPU has access to __8__ interrupts.
 An interrupt stops the regular operation of the CPU and is triggered by an internal or external signal.
 They can be enabled or disabled globally through the `_INTON` flag and individually enabled through the `_INTxON` flags.

-The `int` register is the offset to the Interrupt Descriptor Table.
+The `ridt` register is the offset to the Interrupt Descriptor Table.
 The IDT is a table with 8 entries of 16 bits.
 Each entry is an offset matching to an Interrupt Service Routine.

 An ISR is a routine called when a matching interrupt is called.
 The return address matches to the instruction that should have been executed when being interrupted.
 However, there are things that the application programmer needs to be aware of:
 - An ISR is a regular, non-returning function.